Azure-Samples/cosmos-db-table-dotnet-quickstart/readme.md

 ---
 page_type: sample
 name: "Quickstart: Azure Cosmos DB for Table and Azure SDK for .NET"
-description: This is a simple Blazor web application to illustrate common basic usage of Azure Cosmos DB for Table and the Azure SDK for .NET.
+description: This is a simple ASP.NET web application to illustrate common basic usage of Azure Cosmos DB for Table and the Azure SDK for .NET.
 urlFragment: template
 languages:
 - csharp